 The B Licence – Part I workshop is hosted by Alberta Soccer.
-It is intended for coaches who have successfully completed the prerequisites and would like to further their coaching education.
+It is intended for coaches who have successfully completed the C License Workshop and Evaluation.
+As with the C License, the B Part 1 requires that coaches reach a minimum standard of competence in a practical coaching environment.
+Each coach is formally evaluated and graded by Staff Evaluators.

 - 40 hours of training